 Getting hit by an oncoming vehicle as a pedestrian is a real threat.
 From 2010 to 2019, there was a 45% increase in pedestrian traffic accidents.
 The number of pedestrians hit and killed in 2019 averaged approximately 17 deaths per day.

-Many variables can contribute to an accident.
+Many variables can contribute to a pedestrian accident.
 Understanding where such accidents are most likely to happen as well as the causes can help you protect yourself.

 Where Pedestrians Are Most at Risk

 Pedestrians are more at risk of accidents in urban areas and outside of intersections.
 They are also most at risk during times of low visibility, specifically at night when it is dark.

 States Where Pedestrian Fatalities Are the Highest

 The National Highway Traffic Safety Administration tracks the pedestrian fatality rate by state.
 In 2019, its data showed that the Southern region of the United States ranked highest for pedestrian deaths.
 The five highest states for fatalities included:

 These states appear to be the most dangerous for pedestrians.
 However, there is a risk in every state for pedestrian fatalities.

 There are a number of reasons why drivers may fail to avoid people on the road.

 Especially during high traffic times, drivers may be paying more attention to oncoming traffic when turning than to any pedestrians crossing.
 Even if you are in a crosswalk and the crossing signal indicates that you should cross, drivers may miss your presence in the street until after they start turning.

 Driving While Intoxicated